Jerusalem's Lot: Plot

 As Charles recovers from the encounter, Calvin cracks the cipher.
 The diary, written by Robert Boone, details the history of Jerusalem's Lot and the events leading to the mass disappearance.
 The village was founded by one of Charles' distant ancestors, James Boon, who was the leader of an inbred witchcraft cult.
 Philip and Robert took up residence in Chapelwaite, Philip was taken in by Boon's cult, and he acquired De Vermis Mysteriis at Boon's behest.
 Philip and Boon used the book to call forth a supernatural entity referred to as "The Worm".
 In his final entry, Robert curses the whip-poor-will birds that have descended upon Chapelwaite.

 Charles feels compelled to return to Jerusalem's Lot.
 Calvin tries to stop him but finally relents and accompanies his master.
 They discover a butchered lamb on the church altar, lying on top of De Vermis Mysteriis.
 Charles moves the lamb and takes the book to destroy it, but a congregation of undead appears, including Philip and Boon.
 Charles becomes possessed and begins chanting, summoning forth the Worm.
 Calvin knocks down Charles, freeing him from possession.
 Charles sets fire to the book.
 The Worm lashes out from below, killing Calvin before disappearing.
 Before Charles can recover Calvin's body, Boon forces Charles to flee.
 In his final letter to "Bones", Charles announces his intention to commit suicide, ending the Boone family line.

 An "editor's note" attributes Charles's letters and the death of Calvin to insanity rather than supernatural occurrences in Jerusalem's Lot.
 The editor notes that Charles was not the last of his line: a bastard relative still exists, the editor himself, James Robert Boone, who has moved to Chapelwaite to restore the family name.
 James notes that Charles was right about one thing: "This place badly needs the services of an exterminator.
 There are some huge rats in the walls, by the sound."
 The note is dated October 2, the same date as Charles' first letter.

 Adaptations

-Comics
+Illustrated edition

-Artist Glenn Chadbourne adapted "Jerusalem's Lot" for The Secretary of Dreams, a collection of comics based on King's short fiction released by Cemetery Dance in December 2006.
+Artist Glenn Chadbourne adapted "Jerusalem's Lot" for The Secretary of Dreams, a collection of comic versions and illustrated texts of six King short stories released by Cemetery Dance in December 2006.